-In many businesses, payroll is often one of the most significant operating expenses you’ll ever incur.
-So it’s important to be able to assess your ROI and compare payroll software solutions with alternatives in the marketplace.
-But how can you do this in a way that makes sense to finance and accounting professionals, such as CFOs, in order to make the right decisions for your business?
+For many businesses, payroll is a significant operating expense.
+Which is why it’s important to be able to assess the return-on-investment (ROI) of your HR payroll system and compare with marketplace alternatives—in a way that makes sense to finance and accounting professionals, such as CFOs, so that leaders can make the right business decisions.

-Often overlooked when calculating ROI is the power of your payroll reporting system.
 How extensive are your payroll reporting capabilities and how much time and effort is involved in generating the reports you actually need?
 Some payroll systems provide custom reporting—but at a price.
 Can you create your own reports?
 Or are you forced to wait for your payroll provider to generate them for you while you wait?
-Often payroll providers limit the number of custom reports that you can generate and charge fees for their reporting services and for running the volume of reports that you need.
-All of these costs are important to consider when assessing your payroll system.
+Often payroll providers limit the number of custom reports that you can generate, charging fees for their reporting services, and for running the volume of reports that you need.
+All of these extra costs are important to consider when assessing your payroll system.

-Now that you understand how to build the ROI business case for payroll, it’s time to take stock of your current situation and decide for yourself what’s right for you.
-Performing a complete ROI analysis will help you understand if your current payroll solution is truly meeting your needs and will naturally guide you towards making the right decision for your future.
+Performing a complete ROI analysis will help you understand if your current HR payroll system is truly meeting your needs and will help guide you towards making the right decision for your future.

 Our all-in-one integrated online payroll program provides a powerful, stress-free, and accurate solution for Canadian businesses.
 Book a free demo today to discover how Rise can help you.